guardian/gu/README.md

 ## Tasks

-Tasks are JavaScript or bash scripts that live in a `./.gu` directory.
+Tasks are Node or bash scripts that live in a `./.gu` directory.

 #### Example